axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 ## Last changes

+### 2024

+#### 2024-09-xx: v0.167

+* ↗️ UPDATE: AhCrawler runs on PHP 8+ only: All classes were updated to use typed variables; short array syntax
+* ↗️ UPDATE: A small cleanup: My own classes were moved to vendor subdir

 ### 2023

 #### 2023-12-03: v0.166

-* ↗️ UPDATE: AcCrawler runs on PHP 8.3
+* ↗️ UPDATE: AhCrawler runs on PHP 8.3
 * ↗️ UPDATE: dark skin - login page is not white anymore
 * ↗️ UPDATE: German texts for counters